List of Sanrio characters: Goropikadon (1982)

-Goropikadon (ゴロピカドン, Goropikadon) are boisterous triplet brothers created in 1982.
+Goropikadon (ゴロピカドン) are boisterous triplet brothers created in 1982.
 The name resembles Japanese onomatopoeia for thunder and lightning.
 (Note: See Wiktionary ごろごろ (gorogoro) ぴかぴか (pikapika) どん (don)) According to their backstory they come from the land of thunder, but they hate rain and are scared of thunder.
 Their birthday is "the twenty-fifth day of the fourteenth month of the fifty-third year of the thunder calendar."
 The oldest brother Don with green hair is depicted as an ambitious character who dreams of winning a Nobel Prize.
 Middle brother Goro has blue hair and is a prankster who eats a lot, while the pink haired youngest brother Pika is pampered but good at playing the thunder drums.

 The initial character design was created by Minoru Onoue (おのうえ稔, Onoue Minoru), who also designed Pochacco and several other Sanrio characters.
 They were originally considered for a light bulb-shaped piggy bank, however Sanrio went with a different character.
-But some time later Onoue's design appeared in a feature of rejected characters in Sanrio's Strawberry Newspaper, and got a very positive response from readers.
+But some time later, Onoue's design appeared in a feature of rejected characters in Sanrio's Strawberry Newspaper and got a very positive response from readers.
 Following this, Sanrio solicited the readers to color in a blank design and send in suggestions for their names.
 They received 1256 responses, and from these Sanrio picked the name Goropikadon and the hair colors of the brothers.
 By 1983 a plethora of merchandise had been created.
-In 1985 new girlfriend characters for Goropikadon were unveiled in the Strawberry Newspaper.
+In 1985, new girlfriend characters for Goropikadon were unveiled in the Strawberry Newspaper.
 Designs based on Goropikadon were included in the Sanrio expansion for the Tamagotchi Smart from 2022.